What makes Clementine Juice with Pineapple and Ginger one of the best homemade drinks ever?

 - Sliced pineapples are best stored in the freezer.

 Instead of making this trio combination, you can also juice the fruits individually, like Clementine Juice and Pineapple Juice.
-Meanwhile, ginger can be used with lemon juice for a healthy drink.
+Meanwhile, you can add ginger to almost any drink that you want, especially sweet juices.

 Here are other variations you can try:

 - Clementine Juice with Passion Fruit